 Immingham is lucky enough to host a multitude of local industries, many science-based, and where possible we try to make local links to support our future engineers, astronauts, teachers or even architects, who will all require a competent scientific skill set - an ability to take the initiative whilst planning and executing investigations, solving challenging problems and reporting their findings.
 The sciences are usually encompassed within topics across the year groups, but some lessons may require stand-alone teaching due to the nature of their complexities.

 What approach do we take to teaching Science?
 Most curriculum subjects are taught through a thematic approach.
 For example, the theme topic may focus on Life in Ancient Greece; Around the World in 80 Days; The Animal Kingdom, amongst many other areas.
-Our medium-term plans then identify the following, where staff will ensure coverage and skills across the curriculum subject areas, including, where appropriate, Science – due to the nature of the subject, some Science will be taught separately, but links are made as and when appropriate:
+Our medium-term plans have been refined to teach particular areas of Science suited to the topics, but lessons are taught as ‘stand-alone’ lessons, to ensure coverage and greater-depth are achieved in children’s learning.

 Alongside this, we use Milestones for teachers and Curriculum Leaders to monitor coverage and track progress across the curriculum, ensuring appropriate sequencing is in place.
-We use the milestones created by Chris Quigley Education, in conjunction with our thematic planning to ensure the children develop their knowledge and skills as they move from Early Years through to Key Stage 1 and 2.
-If you click on the tabs below, you will see the milestones for Early Years; Years 1 & 2; Years 3 & 4 and Years 5 & 6.
+We use the milestones created by Chris Quigley Education, in conjunction with teacher’s assessment of pupils, termly, through The Family Fischer Trust assessment tool.
+These will ensure the children develop their knowledge and skills as they move from Early Years through to Key Stage 1 and 2.
+If you click on the tabs below, you will see the milestones for Early Years; Years 1 &2; Years 3 & 4 and Years 5 & 6.